-The letter from the agency will give you a specific date that you must respond by.
+The letter from the agency will give you a specific date by which you must respond.
 Usually, you will have at least 10 business days from the date on the letter to consult with the agency.
-If you think you need longer to discuss your application with the agency and change the scope of your request then you can ask the agency for further time.
+If you think you need longer to discuss your application with the agency and change the scope of your request then you can ask the agency for more time.

-If you narrow the scope of your application, the agency will consider the changed wording of your request and decide if it can process it.
+If you make your application smaller, the agency will consider it and decide if it can process it.

 If the agency decides that your changes mean your application can be processed, it will follow its usual decision-making processes.3 However, if the agency decides that even with your changes it would still result in a substantial and unreasonable diversion of resources, they will give you a decision refusing to deal with it.